-In all cases involving children, ensure screening of child migrants is conducted by a child protection officer, and not an immigration/border enforcement officer, with immediate referral to child protection experts for further screening, interviewing and referral.
-All children (and families with children) should be provided with qualified legal representation, appropriate material and reception conditions, and full access to procedures to resolve their situation in accordance with the best interests of the child principle.
+In all cases involving children, ensure screening of child migrants is conducted by a child protection officer, or an immigration/border enforcement officer with appropriate and child-specific training, with immediate referral to child protection experts for further screening, interviewing and referral.
+All children (and families with children) should be provided with access to qualified legal representation, appropriate material and reception conditions, and full access to procedures to resolve their situation in accordance with the best interests of the child principle.